-If you are doing any sort of self-expression solely to make money, I think you will be disappointed.
-Don't get me wrong.
-I am not going to turn down money, but that is not why I do what I do.
-I, for one, do not want to have money be a factor in why or why not I choose to do something.
-Yes, I have been paid for music and art but it has never paid my bills.
+If you are doing any sort of self expression solely to make money, I think you will be disappointed.
+Don't get me wrong, I am not going to turn down money but that is not why I do what I do and I for one, do not want to have money be a factor in why or why not that I choose to do something.
+Yes I have been paid for music and art but it has never paid my bills.
 I have worked at the University Of Texas Libraries since 1978 and that's my income.
-I have to say that after spending last year (2008) applying for grants, it's a sad state of affairs in the US when it comes to funding any sort of self-expression project, especially when you look at the opportunities artists have in Europe.
-But then again, why are you doing this?
-If its because it's something that you have to do like breathing, you will do it no matter.
+I have to say that after spending last year (2008) applying for grants, Its a sad state of affairs in the US when it comes to funding any sort of self expression project...
+Especially when you look at the opportunities artist have in Europe but then again, why are you doing this?
+If its because its something that you have to do like breathing, you will do it no matter...
 And no matter, I always seem to rely on Do It Yourself.